 We got to play two maps and two game modes to find out.

-The first mode we got to play was Domination–an FPS staple that should be instantly familiar to anyone who’s played an online shooter.
+The first mode we got to play was Domination, a first-person shooter staple that should be instantly familiar to anyone who has played an online shooter.
 The map featured in this mode was called Sub-Pen–a small village made up of corrugated iron huts that surrounded a battered submarine pen.
 Raised areas offered sniping spots to fire at those capturing points, while zip lines allowed you to move quickly through the map while firing a handgun–which was not only a lot quicker, but way more badass.

-Then there’s the new Battle Cry feature, which allows you to give a rallying cry which buffs up teammates around you.
-These perks vary depending on the class you’re playing as, but they can increased the speed, accuracy or health of those around you, which is useful for when you’re all trying to capture a node.
+Then there’s the new Battle Cry feature, which allows you to give a rallying cry that buffs up teammates around you.
+These perks vary depending on the class you’re playing as, but they can increase the speed, accuracy, or health of those around you, which is useful for when you’re all trying to capture a node.

 Tagging is another feature based around working together.
-Whenever you tag enemies, fallen teammates or strategic points, you earn Team Support Points that can be redeemed against bonuses.
-These include a scout that reveals enemy positions, and Psyche Gas, which blurs your opponent’s vision and turns all other players into dark demonic figures.
-The inability to tell friend from foe is worsened by that fact that friendly fire is temporarily activated, meaning it’s easy to kill a teammate in the chaos.
-If you do shoot at the wrong person, you not only risk killing them, but you’ll also be stripped of your own Team Support Points as a result.
+Whenever you tag enemies, fallen teammates or strategic points, you earn team support points that can be redeemed against bonuses.
+These include a scout that reveals enemy positions, and psyche gas, which blurs your opponent’s vision and turns all other players into dark demonic figures.
+The inability to tell friend from foe is worsened by the fact that friendly fire is temporarily activated, meaning it’s easy to kill a teammate in the chaos.
+If you do shoot at the wrong person, not only do you risk killing them, but you’ll also be stripped of your own team support points as a result.

 One of our favourite features was the animation at the end of each game.
 The top scorer on the winning team is given a choice–either to punish the highest-scoring member of the losing team, or to show them mercy.
 Choose punishment, and the loser is punched repeatedly in the face; choose mercy, and they are cut free and let go.
 Ubisoft Massive promises a mix of animation movies in the finished game to add a bit of variety.